jpreprocess/jpreprocess/crates/jpreprocess-dictionary/README.md

 # jpreprocess-dictionary

-The dictionary reader library for [jpreprocess](https://crates.io/crates/jpreprocess), Japanese text preprocessor for Text-to-Speech application.
+The dictionary reader/writer library for [jpreprocess](https://crates.io/crates/jpreprocess),
+Japanese text preprocessor for Text-to-Speech application.

-This package contains dictionary parsing utilities for jpreprocess and lindera dictionary.
+This package contains dictionary parsing/building utilities for jpreprocess and lindera dictionary.

 This project is a rewrite of [OpenJTalk](http://open-jtalk.sourceforge.net/) in Rust language.